 Why go?
 The theme park and wildlife preserve is perfect for kids who dig animals.
 See wildcats, alligators, crocodiles, birds, snakes and other neat creatures on foot or zoom via zip lines 350 feet over the Alligator Breeding Marsh.
 Eeep!

 What is it?
-A year-round water park with rides and play zones for toddlers, kids, tweens and teens.
+A year-round water park with rides and play zones for toddlers, kids, tweens and teens that will tire your most active Energizer bunny after a visit.

 Why go?
 Check out Aquatica Orlando for maximum wet n’ wild fun!
 There are zippy slides, thrilling raft rides, wave pools, lazy rivers, multi-level water playgrounds and other fun activities for tykes, kids and tweens.